Eau Claire Bears

 The Eau Claire Bears was the primary nickname of the minor league baseball teams from Eau Claire, Wisconsin.
 Eau Claire was a member of the Class C Northern League (1933–1942, 1946–1962) and were affiliates of the Boston Red Sox (1936), Chicago Cubs (1937–1939) and the Boston Braves (1947–1962).

 The team played its home games at Carson Park in Eau Claire.

-Baseball Hall of Fame Inductees Hank Aaron, Joe Torre and Ford C. Frick Award recipient Bob Uecker played for Eau Claire.
+Baseball Hall of Fame inductees Hank Aaron, Joe Torre and Ford C. Frick Award recipient Bob Uecker played for Eau Claire.

 History

 Originally named the Eau Claire Cardinals, the team adopted its most enduring nickname when new owners bought the team in July of its first season.
 Beginning in 1954, the Eau Claire Bears were renamed the Eau Claire Braves after the Boston Braves moved to Milwaukee.

 The Bears, along with the rest of the Northern League, did not play the 1943-45 seasons due to World War II.

+After the 1962 season, both Eau Claire and Minot dropped out of the Northern League as the league contracted to six teams.
+Eau Claire club officials cited lack of interest in minor league baseball.

 In 1998, an amateur team in Eau Claire began using the Bears name and has been a member of the Chippewa River Baseball League ever since.
 Along with many league titles, they also won the Wisconsin Baseball Association (WBA) state championship in 2005, 2008, and 2009.